MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/concurrent-vector-class.md

  The maximum size to which the concurrent vector can grow without having to allocate more memory.

 ### Remarks
- Unlike an STL `vector`, a `concurrent_vector` object does not move existing elements if it allocates more memory.
+ Unlike a C++ Standard Library `vector`, a `concurrent_vector` object does not move existing elements if it allocates more memory.

 ##  <a name="cbegin"></a>  concurrent_vector::cbegin Method
  Returns an iterator of type `const_iterator` to the beginning of the concurrent vector.
 This method is concurrency-safe.